Nikhil42865/html-css/README.md

-# this is HTML and CSS code.
+# This is HTML and CSS code.